mettyoung/automated-valet-car-parking-system/README.md

 This application automates a car parking system that provides parking lot rentals for vehicles and manages its revenue.

 Each vehicle upon entry can only park in a lot available for that vehicle type.
-If there are no lots available for that vehicle type, it should be denied entry into space.
+If there are no lots available for that vehicle type, it should be denied entry into the parking space.

 All the lots are distinctly numbered (eg: CarLot1, CarLot2,...,MotorcycleLot1, MotorcycleLot2,...).